dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 Accordingly, the type is (required to be) omitted, unless the result is being named.
 So `predicate p(): (res: bool) { true }` is permitted

-## XError: 'decreases' clauses are meaningless for least and greatest predicates, so they are not allowed
+## Error: 'decreases' clauses are meaningless for least and greatest predicates, so they are not allowed

 ```dafny
 least predicate m(i: int)